Read

 Both product manager and project manager conduct team meetings and assign tasks for team members, engage with stakeholders, and manage the workflow.
 They both take care of producing and providing their customers with the best result with the help of their tools.
 Their roles require excellent communication and organisational skills, as well as knowledge of the respective market.
 And what are the differences?

-• product manager focuses on the specific creation and development of a single product; in contrast, a project manager leads the entire life cycle of the team and project – from development to execution and delivery.
+• A product manager focuses on the specific creation and development of a single product; in contrast, a project manager leads the entire life cycle of the team and project – from development to execution and delivery.

-• product manager ensures that a new product or new product features will meet customer needs and meet business goals; in turn, a project manager focuses on the implementation of the project according to specific methods through appropriate coordination, management and supervision.
+• A product manager ensures that a new product or new product features will meet customer needs and meet business goals; in turn, a project manager focuses on the implementation of the project according to specific methods through appropriate coordination, management and supervision.

-• product manager drives product development, while a project manager oversees logistics and the implementation of these development plans.
+• A product manager drives product development, while a project manager oversees logistics and the implementation of these development plans.

-• product manager bases daily tasks on the success of one specific product, while a project manager cannot prioritise one product over the rest of the specialist duties.
+• A product manager bases daily tasks on the success of one specific product, while a project manager cannot prioritise one product over the rest of the specialist duties.

 • As opposed to a product manager, a project manager has to manage the budget, overall welfare and performance of his team, and other non-product-related tasks.

-• product manager will move away from the product once they finish their role in the project; a product manager has an extended focus on one product – from creation to delivery to continuous maintenance.
+• A product manager will move away from the product once they finish their role in the project; a product manager has an extended focus on one product – from creation to delivery to continuous maintenance.

 Product owner – a unique role in agile projects